CVE-2025-9734: Cross Site Scripting in O2OA

 Technical Summary

-CVE-2025-9734 is a medium-severity cross-site scripting (XSS) vulnerability affecting O2OA versions up to 10.0-410.
-The vulnerability exists in an unspecified function within the file /x_query_assemble_designer/jaxrs/stat, which is part of the Personal Profile Page component.
-The flaw arises from improper sanitization or validation of user-controllable input parameters such as name, alias, description, and applicationName.
-An attacker can remotely craft malicious input to these parameters, which when processed by the vulnerable endpoint, results in the injection and execution of arbitrary JavaScript code in the context of the victim's browser.
-This can lead to session hijacking, credential theft, or other malicious actions performed on behalf of the user.
-The vulnerability does not require authentication but does require user interaction (e.g., the victim visiting a crafted URL or page).
-The vendor has acknowledged the issue and indicated a fix will be included in a future release, but as of the published date, no patch is available.
-Public exploit code has been released, increasing the risk of exploitation.
-The CVSS 4.0 score is 5.1 (medium), reflecting the network attack vector, low attack complexity, no privileges required, but requiring user interaction and limited impact on integrity and availability.
+CVE-2025-9734 is a medium-severity Cross Site Scripting (XSS) vulnerability affecting O2OA versions up to 10.0-410.
+The vulnerability resides in an unspecified function within the file /x_query_assemble_designer/jaxrs/stat, part of the Personal Profile Page component.
+Specifically, the flaw arises from improper sanitization or validation of user-controllable input parameters such as name, alias, description, and applicationName.
+An attacker can remotely craft malicious input to these parameters, which is then reflected in the web application without adequate encoding or filtering, enabling the execution of arbitrary JavaScript code in the context of the victim’s browser.
+The vulnerability does not require authentication (PR:L) but does require user interaction (UI:P), such as clicking a crafted link or visiting a malicious page.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), and partial impact on integrity (VI:L) but no impact on confidentiality or availability.
+The vendor has acknowledged the issue and plans to fix it in a future release, but no patch is currently available.
+Public exploit code has been released, increasing the risk of exploitation, although no active exploitation in the wild has been reported yet.
+This vulnerability could be leveraged to steal session cookies, perform actions on behalf of authenticated users, or conduct phishing attacks by injecting malicious scripts into the application interface.

 Potential Impact